DIY Furniture Plans to Build a Shoe Storage Bench

 FREE New Plan!
 An Easy to Build Shoe Storage Bench…

 Now that we’ve had to massively downsize, storage is at a premium in our house!
-I thought it might be a great idea to create a storage piece for our entryway that wouldn’t take up the whole area.
+I thought it might be a great idea to create an entryway shoe rack that wouldn’t take up the whole area.
 The DIY furniture plans to build a shoe storage bench are super-simple with multiple cubbies for storing not only shoes but small items such as compact umbrellas, small tools, flashlights, etc. This build only requires a sheet of plywood and a couple of 1x2s with an option for a closed back using 1/4″ plywood, if desired.
 This inexpensive project can be completed over a weekend!

 The cubby pieces are easy to assemble and fit together with notches, so a jigsaw or similar saw will be required as well as a circular saw or table saw to cut the plywood and a pneumatic nailer to drive the brad nails.
 The outer case and cubby sections are finished separately before fitting everything together – trust me, this makes things much easier!

 - 2″ brad nails